Killing of Abu Sayed

-Abu Sayed (আবু সাঈদ; born c.
-1999 – 16 July 2024) was a Bangladeshi student activist who was shot dead by the police on 16 July 2024, while participating in the 2024 quota reform movement.
-Sayed was a student of Begum Rokeya University and was involved in the protest in front of the university when the police engaged in lathi charges and opened fire on the students.
+Abu Sayed (আবু সাঈদ; born 10 December 2000 – 16 July 2024) was a Bangladeshi student activist who was shot dead by the police on 16 July 2024, while participating in the 2024 quota reform movement.
+Sayed was a student of Begum Rokeya University and was involved in the protest in front of the university when the police engaged in baton charges and opened fire on the students.

 Early life

 Abu Sayed grew up in Babanpur village of Pirganj Upazila of Rangpur (then part of Rajshahi Division).
 His father is Maqbul Hossain and his mother is Monowara Begum.
 He was the youngest of a family of six brothers and three sisters.
 He won a talent pool scholarship from the local Jafor Para Government Primary School in the fifth grade.
-Later, he passed SSC with a Golden GPA-5 from Khalashpir Bilateral High School.
+Later, he passed SSC with a GPA of 5 from Khalashpir Bilateral High School.

 After completing SSC, he received a scholarship from the Babylon Group, called the Babylon Scholarship Program, to complete his college education.
 Then he passed HSC from Rangpur Government College with a GPA-5.
 Later, he was admitted to the English department at Begum Rokeya University as a member of the 12th batch of students.